MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-manage-notification-templates.md

 ---
 title: How to Manage Notification Templates | Microsoft Docs
-description: "Notifications are sent to workflow users to notify them about steps they must make or to inform them about the status of workflow steps.
-You set up who receives notification and when by setting up approval users, the users’ notification schedule, and the involved workflow responses to define the notification recipient."
+description: Notifications are sent to workflow users to notify them about steps they must make or to inform them about the status of workflow steps.
+You set up who receives notification and when by setting up approval users, the users’ notification schedule, and the involved workflow responses to define the notification recipient.
 services: project-madeira
-documentationcenter:
+documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords:
+ms.search.keywords: ''
 ms.date: 11/08/2018
 ms.author: sgroespe
 redirect_url: across-how-to-specify-when-and-how-to-receive-notifications
+ms.openlocfilehash: 6c84e5e9e0284249ee7be3f92a82cca2a2fbb3d5
+ms.sourcegitcommit: 1bcfaa99ea302e6b84b8361ca02730b135557fc1
 ms.translationtype: HT
-ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: 6c84e5e9e0284249ee7be3f92a82cca2a2fbb3d5
-ms.contentlocale: en-nz
+ms.contentlocale: en-NZ
-ms.lasthandoff: 11/26/2018
+ms.lasthandoff: 03/08/2019
+ms.locfileid: "823022"
 ---
 # <a name="manage-notification-templates"></a>Manage Notification Templates
 Notifications are sent to workflow users to notify them about steps they must make or to inform them about the status of workflow steps.
 You set up who receives notification and when by setting up approval users, the users’ notification schedule, and the involved workflow responses to define the notification recipient.
 For more information, see [Setting Up Workflow Notifications](across-setting-up-workflow-notifications.md).